AOSL Project

 : Development of high-refractive-index transparent substrate materials and device fabrication through Polymer/QDs nanocomposite synthesis

-Development of flexible electrodes having three-dimensional nanoelectrodes with high conductivity and high transmittance, along with its application of ultralightweight, highly efficient, and stable flexible perovskite solar cells (2023/08/01 – 2026/06/30)
+Nano & Material Technology Development Program [Development of flexible electrodes having three-dimensional nanoelectrodes with high conductivity and high transmittance, along with its application of ultralightweight, highly efficient, and stable flexible perovskite solar cells] (2024/03– 2026/06)

-: Development of a highly conductive and highly transparent flexible transparent electrode containing three-dimensional nanoelectrodes and development of an ultra-light, highly efficient and highly stable flexible perovskite solar cell; Yonsei Univ.
+: Development of a highly conductive and highly transparent flexible transparent electrode containing three-dimensional nanoelectrodes and development of an ultra-light, highly efficient and highly stable flexible perovskite solar cell

-Pulse Engineering for Long-lifetime Stability of Large-area Wide-bandgap Perovskite Solar Cells (SNU) (2024/03/02 – present)
+Basic Science Research Program [Pulse Engineering for Long-lifetime Stability of Large-area Wide-bandgap Perovskite Solar Cells] (2024/03 – 2026/12)